 Over 125 Local Governments Support H.R.
 530 to Empower Local 5G Deployment

 I’m so proud to have attracted the support of over 125 local governments for H.R.
 530, the Accelerating Wireless Broadband Development by Empowering Local Communities Act of 2019.
 This bill overturns FCC regulations limiting the ability of local governments to regulate the deployment of 5G infrastructure in their own communities.
 Mayors and City Council Members representing 42 million Americans from across the country have now endorsed my legislation to reinstate the voice of local governments in 5G deployment, ensuring the gains made through 5G are equitable.

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 58,749 constituents have contacted me, and 10,448 constituents have contacted me so far in June.
-I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 2,032 constituents contacted our office, including:
+I actually read every communication, and every constituent receives a personal response to their specific questions and comments.
+This week, 2,343 constituents contacted our office, including:

 Anna’s Recommended Reading and Watching

 Frequently, I read articles or see videos that I think my constituents would benefit from.

 The New York Times Op-Ed (3/7/2019) - “Zuckerberg’s So-Called Shift Toward Privacy”

 This op-ed from Dr. Zeynep Tufekci addresses several important questions about Mark Zuckerberg’s new privacy-focused vision for Facebook.
 Let me know what you think.